ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/studio/database/document-extensions/time-series.markdown

 1. Drag or resize the time range selection frame to change the selection.
 2. Hover your mouse over the graph to view the data of one particular entry.
-3. Toggle individual dots / single line view.
+3. Toggle viewing points or a continuous line.
 4. Check/Uncheck to plot or hide time series entries' values on the graph.

 {WARNING/}